Kim Kardashian: Sex Tape Not Behind ‘KUWTK’ Success, Claims She Worked Hard To Become Wealthy

 Kim Kardashian is now known to be one of the most successful women in Hollywood, thanks to her successful empire that continues to bank millions every single year.

-So, are you convinced that the sex tape is the reason why Kim Kardashian has gotten as far as she has, or do you agree with her claims that she’s just a very hard working businesswoman who happens to have a raunchy video of herself on the internet?
+So, are you convinced that the sex tape is the reason why Kim Kardashian has gotten as far as she has, or do you agree with her claims that she’s just a very hard-working businesswoman who happens to have a raunchy video of herself on the internet?

 [Featured Image by Rich Polk/Getty Images]